-Lifestyle changes to reduce your risk of colon cancer
+Lifestyle changes to reduce the risk of colon cancer

 Colon cancer prevention for people with a high risk

-Some medications have been found to reduce the risk of precancerous polyps or colon cancer.
-For instance, some evidence links a reduced risk of polyps and colon cancer to regular use of aspirin or aspirin-like drugs.
+Some medicines can reduce the risk of colon polyps or colon cancer.
+For instance, some evidence links a reduced risk of polyps and colon cancer to regular use of aspirin or aspirin-like medicines.
 But it's not clear what dose and what length of time would be needed to reduce the risk of colon cancer.
-Taking aspirin daily has some risks, including gastrointestinal bleeding and ulcers.
+Taking aspirin daily has some risks, including ulcers and bleeding in the digestive system.

 These options are generally reserved for people with a high risk of colon cancer.
-There isn't enough evidence to recommend these medications to people who have an average risk of colon cancer.
+There isn't enough evidence to recommend these medicines to people who have an average risk of colon cancer.

-If you have an increased risk of colon cancer, discuss your risk factors with your doctor to determine whether preventive medications are safe for you.
+If you have an increased risk of colon cancer, discuss your risk factors with your health care team to see if preventive medicines are safe for you.